MambaMOS: LiDAR-based 3D Moving Object Segmentation with Motion-aware State Space Model: Conclusion

 Without using additional training data, MambaMOS successfully outperforms almost all methods on the benchmark.
 Specifically, MambaMOS surpasses Two-streamMOS~\cite{two_stream_mos}, which integrates point clouds and images as input, by 4.4$\%$ and 2.6$\%$ on the validation set and hidden test set.
 We attribute this significant improvement largely to the geometric losses present in non-projection-based methods.
-In the comparison with non-projection-based methods, MambaMOS achieves superior performance on the validation than LiDAR-IMU-GNSS~\cite{lidar-imu-gnss}, which includes ground optimization as an additional pre-processing, by 3.3$\%$, and leads it by 0.7$\%$ on the test set, owing to the stronger coupling of temporal and spatial information in MambaMOS.
+In comparison with non-projection-based methods, MambaMOS achieves superior performance on the validation than LiDAR-IMU-GNSS~\cite{lidar-imu-gnss}, which includes ground optimization as an additional pre-processing, by 3.3$\%$, and leads it by 0.7$\%$ on the test set.
 Despite MambaMOS using a fixed number of scans as input, it still surpasses MapMOS~\cite{mapmos}, which leverages a local map instead, with a significant margin of 9.6$\%$ on the hidden test set.
-After incorporating additional training data, MambaMOS, when trained with the same settings as before, still outperforms other methods under comparable conditions.
-MambaMOS surpasses the state-of-the-art MF-MOS~\cite{mfmos} by 3.4$\%$, and outperforms InsMOS~\cite{insmos}, which utilizes an additional instance bounding box for determining moving instance, by 3.9$\%$ and 4.5$\%$, on the validation set and hidden test set respectively.
+After incorporating additional training data, MambaMOS with the same training settings as before, still outperforms other methods.
+MambaMOS surpasses MF-MOS~\cite{mfmos} by 3.4$\%$ and outperforms InsMOS~\cite{insmos} which utilizes an additional instance bounding box for determining moving instances, by 3.9$\%$ and 4.5$\%$, on the validation and hidden test set respectively.

 To further analyze the advantages brought by our method, we have conducted a detailed comparison of the segmentation performance of existing methods on the SemanticKITTI-MOS validation set for different distances, as shown in Table~\ref{tab:distance}.
 The metrics in Table~\ref{tab:distance} are either reported in their respective papers or determined using their publicly available weights.
 The weights for other methods such as RVMOS~\cite{rvmos}, Two-streamMOS~\cite{two_stream_mos}, and LiDAR-IMU-GNSS~\cite{lidar-imu-gnss} are either undisclosed or not reported in the papers, hence not included in the comparison.